-- All three residential dining areas on the main campus will place emphasis on “take-out” service.
+- Residential dining areas on the main campus will place emphasis on “take-out” service.

 - Dining is currently investigating crowd mitigation approaches including assigning living areas to one of the three residential dining areas on a rotating schedule and/or ticketed reservation through an app with a bar code.

-- Upper Commons and Baypoint Dining residential facilities will transition from self-service to mainly line service provided by dining employees.
-Additional plexiglass shields will be installed throughout.
+- Upper Commons and Baypoint Dining residential facilities transitioned from self-service to mainly line service provided by dining employees.
+Additional plexiglass shields are installed throughout.

-- Baypoint seating will be expanded into adjacent common areas and an outdoor enclosed courtyard and spaced out to provide social distancing.
+- Baypoint seating expanded into adjacent common areas and spaced out to provide social distancing.

-- Lower Commons on the main campus will be converted to residential mobile app pre-order and pick- up service for lunch and dinner and then convert back to retail purchases after 8:30 in the evening.
+- Lower Commons on the main campus converts to residential mobile app pre-order and pick- up service for lunch and dinner and then converts back to retail purchases after 8:30 in the evening.

-- Employees may use the mobile-takeout service from Lower Commons or the Bistro/Law School Cafe in the School of Law; employees may bring food back to their offices or dine outdoors, but not under the Quad tent.
+- Employees may use the mobile-takeout service from Lower Commons or the Bistro/Law School Cafe in the School of Law; employees may bring food back to their offices.

 Our Dining Reopening plan includes extensive employee training with a focus on personal health screening, workplace safety, facility management and cleaning procedures, mask and glove wearing, and COVID-19 operating appropriate production and handling standards.
 Regular scheduled temperature checks of employees by managers during shifts and frequent COVID-19 testing will be integral to our virus mitigation planning.

-Each residential and retail facility will have clear directional flow plans and signage to minimize contacts.
+Each residential and retail facility has clear directional flow plans and signage to minimize contacts.